 On 8th December 1944, the London Gazette announced the award of the Edward Medal to Henry Flintoff in recognition of his gallantry.
 Following the award, Henry simply returned to his work on the farm.
 He later gained employment on the Hutton-le-Hole Estate and this is where the spent the majority of the rest of his working life.
 In 1971, following the change in the Royal Warrant, he was given the opportunity to exchange his Edward Medal for the George Cross.
 Henry chose to exchange his medal, and attended an investiture at Buckingham Palace in November 1972.
 He presented his Edward Medal to the Ryedale Folk Museum in Hutton-le-Hole.

 Sadly, a number of years later, Henry suffered a burglary at his home, and his medals including his GC were stolen.
 They still have not been recovered to date.
 In 1993, Henry married Sylvia Wright and in retirement he has indulged in his passion for aeroplanes and flying.
 Henry regularly attended VCGCA Reunions until 2010, but in later years, increasing frailty has seen him unable to attend.
-He is currently the only living recipient of the Edward Medal, and one of only 18 living holders of the George Cross.
+He passed away in a nursing home near Scarborough, Yorkshire on 5th June 2020 aged 89.